Ibrahim-Maiga/Flypto-Prototype/README.md

 ## Overview

-Flypto Lite is a lightweight version of Flypto that is currently in development.
+Flypto Prototype is a lightweight version of Flypto that is currently in development.
 Flypto is a cloud-based automated cryptocurrency trading platform that utilizes advanced machine learning models and real-time sentiment analysis.
 The platform's goal is to enhance profitability by removing emotional biases and constantly adjusting to new data, offering a competitive advantage in the volatile cryptocurrency market.

 ## Features
-AI-Powered Trading: Flypto uses sophisticated algorithms to analyze market trends and execute trades based on predictive models.
+***AI-Powered Trading***: Flypto uses sophisticated algorithms to analyze market trends and execute trades based on predictive models and crypto market news.
-Real-Time Sentiment Analysis: Integrates sentiment analysis from social media, news, and other sources to gauge market sentiment and make informed trading decisions.
+***Real-Time Sentiment Analysis***: Integrates sentiment analysis from social media, news, and other sources to gauge market sentiment and make informed trading decisions.
-User-Friendly Interface: Designed to be accessible for both novice and experienced traders with customizable trading strategies.
+***User-Friendly Interface***: Designed to be accessible for both novice and experienced traders with customizable trading strategies.

 ## Repository Structure